JuaniV2002/personal_website/README.md

 ## Features

-- **Modern Glassmorphism Design**
+- **Modern Depth-Based Design**
-  Sleek, frosted-glass cards, headers, and buttons throughout—delivering a fresh, high-end, and accessible look.
+  Layered surfaces with subtle shadows, inset highlights, and carefully tuned lighting—delivering a refined, elevated, and accessible look.

 - **100% Responsive**
   Crafted from the ground up to look and work perfectly on any device—desktop, tablet, or mobile.
 No breakpoints left behind.